vrurg/fieldx/README.md

 These two are tightly coupled by their meaning, though can be used separately.

 Predicate helper methods return [`bool`] and are the way to find out if a field is set.
-They're universal in the way that no matter wether a struct is sync or non-sync, or a field is lazy or just optional – you always use the same method.
+They're universal in the way that no matter wether a field is sync, or plain, or lazy, or just optional – you always use the same method.

 Clearer helpers are the way to reset a field into uninitialized state.
 For optional fields it would simply mean it will contain [`None`].
 A lazy field would be re-initialized the next time it is read from.